omonimus1/competitive-programming/Lectures/Lecture02.md

 Now, first line of code ```#include <bits/stdc++.h>```, it is used usually just with gcc / g++ compilers, so if you run this line of code with other compilers, as clang, you will probably get an error.

 What does it do?
 It includes all the c++ library.
-In a contest is a good idea, but if the rank is time sensitive but it makes your program a bit slower.
+In a contest is a good idea, but if you program must be particular fast and do lots of computation operation, use bits/stdc++ will makes your program a bit slower.

 #### \n vs endl;